stormpath/stormpath-spring-boot-invite-example/README.md

 *Note*: It would not be very efficient to invite people in bulk this way.
 The method above could easily be replaced with a method that receives and parses a CSV file or some other formatted file for bulk processing.

-Line 13 above is the key.
+Line 13 above is the key - `inviteDirectory.createAccount(account)`.
 It creates the Account in the `InviteExample - Invites` Directory.

 Here's the secret sauce: Because of the enabled Email Verification Workflow on the Directory, the user will receive the invite email template at the specified email address.

-A random password as set on the Account.
+A random password is set on the Account.
 It is not intended that the user will ever login using this account.
 The `A0` is prepended to conform to the default password rules for Stormpath Directories.

 Browsing to `/invite` endpoint like so: